Pagure/pagure/doc/usage/project_acls.rst

 Points to be noted
 ------------------

-* The creator of a project in pagure holds a more unique position than a normal user with admin access.
+* The creator of a project in Pagure holds a more unique position than a normal user with admin access.
 The creator can not be removed by an admin.
 His access level can not be changed.
 But, an admin's access can be updated by a fellow admin or the creator himself.